Upload new images. The image library for this site will open in a new window.

 Credits and quality points for courses completed elsewhere and transferred to the University will not be included in the student's University of Delaware cumulative grade point index.

 Students are expected to maintain an overall cumulative grade point average of C (2.00 GPA) to be in good academic standing, and full-time students must enroll in at least 12 credits per semester.
 Students whose cumulative GPA falls below 2.0 accumulate quality-point deficits and will be placed on academic probation or will be subject to academic dismissal, depending on the number of quality-point deficits.
-Deficit points, probation and dismissal are described on the link
+Deficit points, probation and dismissal are described in the UD catalog.

 Normally, first semester freshmen may not change majors until the conclusion of the semester.
 Some majors have enrollment limits and individual transfer procedures, which may include application deadlines, prerequisite courses, and/or GPA requirements.